kostiantyn-nemchenko/ansible-role-patroni/README.md

 # Ansible Role for Patroni

-An Ansible role which installs and configures [Patroni](https://github.com/zalando/patroni/) service on Ubuntu servers.
+An Ansible role which installs and configures [Patroni](https://github.com/zalando/patroni/) - HA solution for PostgreSQL.

 ## Requirements